fatma-abdulle/web_dev-project/README.md

-# GiftHub - E-commerce Gift Shop Website
+# GiftHub - E-commerce Gift Shop Website (Go in the Branch MeyReact to find the React application)

 A modern, responsive e-commerce website for a gift shop with full shopping cart functionality, user authentication, and product management.